 The Company recognises the importance of Non-Executive Directors and the external perspective and advice that Non-Executive Directors can offer.
-The Board has a majority of independent Non-Executive Directors.
-Mr Ian Williams (also Chairman), Mr John Hopkins (appointed 16 October 2013) and His Royal Highness Prince Abdullah bin Mosaad bin Abdulaziz Al Saud (HRH Prince Abdullah) (appointed 28 October 2013) (who has appointed an Alternate Director, Mr James Phipps) are Non-Executive Directors of the Company, whose qualifications and experience are stated in the Company's latest Annual Report.
+As at the date of this CGS, the Board has one independent Non-Executive Director, being Mr James Phipps whose qualifications and experience are stated in the Company's latest Annual Report.